cbernard01/udacity-image-filter/README.md

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
 > !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.

+    Refactor the project built in the course to make a request to this project service upon image upload Add a required authentication header to block public requests Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server) NOTE: Domain names are not included in AWS’ free tier and will incur a cost.